racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/modeling.md

 ###Creating Custom Enumerators
 Besides the default PyLabs enumerators, such as AppStatusType and MessageType, you can create your own enumerator.
-Each custom enumerator is a custom class that inherits from teh BaseEnumeration base class.
+Each custom enumerator is a custom class that inherits from the BaseEnumeration base class.
 Always add a short description of the enumerator with `#@doc your doc here`.
 This documentation is used in the API documentation of the PyApp.

     #@doc my first enumerator